 Part and parcel of selling terpenes means you are liable for any health issues that may arise in the subsequent use of a consumer from the products you sold, so it’s important to stay informed.
 Certificate Of Analysis (COA) is a good way to determine the quality of terpenes.
 They can be tested for things such as residual solvent, heavy metals, persitides, terpene potency, organoleptic, and more.

 Choose Only the Best and Purest

-High-quality terpenes are hard to come by, which is why it’s crucial to find a trusted source for these oils.
+High-quality terpenes are hard to come by, which is why it’s crucial to find a trusted source (like Medical Terpenes) for these oils.
 Sellers and distributors should always stick to verified authentic terpene manufacturers to foster safe and comfortable experiences with their buyers.

 We offer two 100% organic strain-specific, full-spectrum, botanically-derived terpene profile products that are sure to fit your customers’ needs.
 At Medical Terpenes, flavor matters most.